soodaayush/frontend-mentor-challenges-website/README.md

 ## The Website

-Very basic Bootstrap layout with links to all of my Frontend Mentor Challenges.
+Very basic Bootstrap layout with links to all of my Frontend Mentor challenges.

 ## Lessons Learned